Alfred Dreyfus: Early life, family, and education

-Born in Mulhouse, Alsace in 1859, Dreyfus was the youngest of nine children born to Raphaël and Jeannette Dreyfus (née Libmann).
-Raphaël Dreyfus was a prosperous, self-made Jewish textile manufacturer who had started as a peddler.
+Because of his mother's bedridden illness following his birth, his sister Henriette became like a second mother to him.
 Alfred was 10 years old when the Franco-Prussian War broke out in the summer of 1870, and following the annexation of Alsace-Lorraine by Germany after the war, he and his family moved to Basel, Switzerland, where he attended high school.
 The family later relocated to Paris.